logicalclocks/terraform-provider-hopsworksai/DEVELOPMENT.md

 Releases will appear as drafts.
 Once marked as published on the GitHub Releases page, they will become available via the Terraform Registry.

+### How to release
+- Update the release date at the top of `CHANGELOG.md` to the current date for the release and push it to `main` branch
+- Create a new tag with the release version (for example `v1.3.0`) using git tags `git tag v1.3.0` and push to upstream `git push upstream v1.3.0`
+- Add a new section to the `CHANGELOG.md` for the new release and push it to main branch

 ## Recommended Docs

 - [Terraform Plugin Best Practices](https://www.terraform.io/docs/extend/best-practices/index.html)